Zacharilius/DiscoveryParkMap/README.md

 # DiscoveryParkMap
-A map that shows the trails and attracts in Discovery Park in Seattle, WA
+A map that shows the trails and attractions in Discovery Park in Seattle, WA

 ## Android: How to run: